 So for you big eaters out there, enjoy these recipes that offer hardy portions.

-This is one of my favorite cabbage dishes, my modification of WW Skillet Ground Veal ‘n Cabbage.
+This is one of my favorite cabbage dishes, my modification of WW Skillet Ground Veal ‘n Cabbage from Quick Start.
 I adjusted the recipe for 2 protein, 1 bread, and 1 fat serving.
 I don’t track the vegetable servings, though I would guess this recipe to have 3 or more (the cabbage cooks down).
 I like a sprinkle of parmesan cheese.
 If you want more cheese, allow 1 protein and 1 fat per ounce of cheese.

-1 cup pureed carrots (Optional; I do this for most tomato-based dishes, to add extra nutrients.)
+- 1 cup pureed carrots (Optional; I do this for most tomato-based dishes, to add extra nutrients and fiber.)

 1- Sauté onion, garlic and mushrooms in oil.

 2- Add browned and drained hamburger.
 If you use a super lean ground beef or veal, you can just brown with the onions, garlic and mushrooms, with no need to drain.

 3- Add tomatoes, tomato juice, and seasonings.
 Mix thoroughly with other ingredients.